 Heat for Hope

-Irene Zijp • Oct 18, 2024
+Irene Zijp • October 18, 2024

 A Baby Warmer in Ndegeya's Mother and Childcare Centre

 In Ndegeya, the introduction of a baby warmer is a significant step towards enhancing neonatal care and improving health outcomes for newborns.
-This device is crucial in maintaining the normal body temperature of infants, especially those who are premature, low birth weight, or facing health complications at bi
+This device is crucial in maintaining the normal body temperature of infants, especially those who are premature, low birth weight, or facing health complications at birth.

 What is a Baby Warmer?